 Now let's add the next column to our spreadsheet:

 We reserve column D, row 1 for the header fasting.
 Column D, row 2, and onward is where you will provide a simple Yes or No, whether the client was fasting during the test.
 Note: This field is optional and can be blank (as seen below):

 Column E & All the Remaining Columns - Adding the Biomarkers

 Column E and all the remaining columns are where you will add the actual test result data.
-The most important thing to note is that the Biomarker name must match the Biomarker name stored in the Heads Up database, spell them exactly the same, they are case sensitive and must also include any spaces, dashes (-), quotes (“ ”), parenthesis (()), commas (,), periods (.), or colons (:).
+The most important thing to note is that the Biomarker name must match the Biomarker name stored in the Heads Up database, so spell them the same.
+They are case-sensitive.
+They must also include any spaces, dashes (-), quotes (“ ”), parenthesis (()), commas (,), periods (.), or colons (:).

-A comprehensive list can be found here (also included in the download above):
+You can find and comprehensive list here (also included in the download above):

 Or can you head over to the Lab Results page, click Add Biomarker, and use the search feature to find the Biomarker you are looking for:

 If you add a Biomarker name different from something Heads Up will expect, the unknown Biomarker will land in the Other section at the bottom of the Lab Results page.
-The best reason to use the expected Biomarker names is so the results show in the correct categories.
+The best reason to use the expected Biomarker names is to show the results in the correct categories.
 This will organize the results nicely and make them much easier to review.

 In the example below, we are going to add a Basic Lipid Panel to our test clients: